The Island of Dr. Destroyer: Reception

 In the April–May 1982 edition of White Dwarf (Issue #30), Dave Morris admitted this adventure was "logically thought-out and clearly presented."
 But he questioned whether players would be interested in playing larger-than-life superheroes in a real world setting, since "much of the appeal of a game like D&D lies in having fairly believable characters adventuring in a fantasy world."
 However he concluded, "All the same, the occasional bout of world-saving might be really enjoyable" and gave The Island of Dr. Destroyer an above-average rating of 8 out of 10.

+In the August 1982 of Abyss, Dave Nalle noted that this adventure "is unusually well-organized and easy to follow in running and set-up.
+Everything is set out in what I think of as the most logical order, so I found it a breeze to go through.
+There are an unusually complete set of maps as well."
+Nalle concluded, "It is a fairly fast run but gives a really good feel for how such an adventure should be set up so that the GM can use it as an example for future scenarios."

 In the September–October 1984 edition of Different Worlds (Issue 36), Russell Grant Collins called this adventure "well laid out", but thought the opposing supervillains "are not detailed at all."
 He also noted that although there are options to make the adventure easier if the player characters seem over-matched, there were no options to make the adventure more difficult if the superheroes "appear to be able to mop the floor with the villains provided without working up a sweat."
 Collins concluded "Overall, I find it difficult to recommend this module [...]
 Unless you're really hurting for a villain's secret hideout, skip this one."

 In the December 1984 edition of Imagine (Issue 21), Pete Tamlyn noted that the supervillains used in this adventure were simply villains from the previously published supplement Enemies, forcing the gamemaster to buy both products in order to play this adventure, something that Tamlyn called "quite naughty."